 [Section 16 amended by No. 28 of 2006 s.
 214.]

-17. Professional assistance
+17. Professional people, engagement of

 The Council may, with the approval of the Minister, engage and remunerate for their services such professional persons or agents as the Council considers may be necessary for the achievement or performance of any of its objects or functions.